13 Best Recipes for Cheese Lovers

 From fondue to nachos to pizza, it's safe to say the world has a slight obsession with cheese.
-And hey—it's totally justified: Past research did find it has some of the same addictive properties as drugs, after all, so at least there's a scientific reason behind the madness.
+And hey, it's justified: Past research did find it has some of the same addictive properties as drugs, after all, so at least there's a scientific reason behind the madness.

 Why not get your itch for an ooey-gooey dish and gut-benefiting probiotic fix, all in one bite?
 Plant-based blogger Dana Schultz of Minimalist Baker combines cashews, nutritional yeast, probiotic capsules, and a few other ingredients to create a vegan cheese option you can serve up at your next dinner party.
 "Probiotics combined with liquids—or cheese in this instance—culture when left at room temperature.
 This means the good bacteria are mingling all up in it, intensifying the tanginess and flavor," she writes.

 When it comes to grilled cheese and quesadillas, the cheese only has one place to be: right in the middle.
 But according to Claudia Sidoti, the head chef and recipe developer at HelloFresh, it belongs on the outside, too.
 "Sprinkle a little cheese on the outside of a grilled cheese or quesadilla to get a crispy frico effect and boost the cheese flavor even more," she says.
-(Frico, by the way, is "crispy, golden-brown baked cheddar cheese.")
-Just cook up your meal like normal, then right before you flip it, sprinkle on the extra cheese.
-"It's OK if some falls off—just lay the turned side of bread or quesadilla over the cheese in the pan."
+(Frico, by the way, is a "crispy, golden-brown baked cheddar cheese.")

 Pizza Hut has the whole stuffed crust thing down, but they have nothin' on the glory that is adding the cheesy flavor into your homemade cauliflower crust.
 Lacey Baier of A Sweet Pea Chef swears by the addition, saying it "adds texture and helps hold it together."
 So unlike some versions, this one becomes nice and crispy by the time you take it out of the oven.

-Sometimes restaurants bless their customers with salads topped with perfectly-crunchy crisps made from Parmesan—something Gorin says she loves using to give them some crunch.
-You don't need to scout them out, though—making them yourself is actually easier than you think.
-Basically, you just turn your oven to 400°F and bake patted-down spoonfuls of the flaky cheese for a few minutes, and voilà—something that makes you feel super fancy, even when you're eating in sweats in your living room.
+Sometimes restaurants bless their customers with salads topped with perfectly-crunchy crisps made from Parmesan, something Gorin says she loves using to give them some crunch.
+You don't need to scout them out, though—making them yourself is easier than you think.
+You just turn your oven to 400 degrees Fahrenheit and bake patted-down spoonfuls of the flaky cheese for a few minutes, and voilà—something that makes you feel super fancy, even when you're eating in sweats in your living room.